 Employers are not looking for you to clearly explain exactly where you want to be in five years.
 On the contrary, they are looking for you to briefly discuss your long-term ambitions and where you think you could be.

 You don’t need to worry about outlining specifics in your answer to this question.
-Instead, mention what interests you right now, discuss how those interests could develop in the future, and make sure that you anchor your answer to the job description and the company at which you want to work.
+Instead, mention what interests you right now and discuss how those interests could develop in the future by gaining experience.
+Make sure that you anchor your answer to the job description and the company at which you want to work.

 Example Answers to “Where Do You See Yourself in 5 Years?”

 As we discussed earlier, your answer to this question can be somewhat vague.
-In fact, you may find it helpful to be vague, to ensure that you don’t spend too much time thinking about a specific career path in depth before you are ready to do so.
+In fact, you may find it helpful to be vague.
+This is to ensure that you don’t spend too much time thinking about a specific career path in depth before you are ready to do so.

 Over time, your interests will change, and it is likely that where you want to be in five years will change, too.
 With that said, if you can give any indication into your future ambitions, an employer will evaluate your response to this question.

-Here is an example of an answer to this question:
+Here is a sample answer to this question:

 “In five years, I would like to become an engineering lead or team manager.
 As a full-stack web developer with your business, I know I would be able to take on a number of wide-ranging responsibilities related to the company’s web efforts.
 This would help me refine my knowledge of all areas of the company’s stack, which could then be applied in a managerial role further down the line.”